hamdiBh/sci-trick/README.md

 Chrome extension that appends ".sci-hub.se" to active tab domain, allowing free access to scientific articles.

-The hard work is done by [Sci-Hub].
+The hard work is done by [Sci-Hub], thank you [Alexandra Elbakyan].